wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 <a name="practice-4"></a>
-### Practice 4: Transfer your data from the san server to the node
+### Practice 4: Transfer your data from the nas server to the node

 1. Using scp, transfer the folder `SHARE` located in `/share/formation/Slurm/` into your working directory